When Spring time rolls around we often get the bug to start “spring cleaning”.

 For many of us, this means opening the windows and getting a breath of fresh air through out homes.
-We clean out the closets, putting away the winter woollies and with excitement start to bring out our summer wardrobe.
+We clean out the closets.
+Put away the winter woollies and with excitement start to bring out our summer wardrobe.
 Maybe we head off to the mall and pick up a few new treats.
 (It’s always shoes for me!)

 So, I was thinking, why not apply that same enthusiasm to our diets?

-- Certainly, we don’t need those heavy carbohydrates in our diet just like we don’t need the winter woollies, so let’s put them away.
+Certainly, we don’t need those heavy carbohydrates in our diet just like we don’t need the winter woollies, so let’s put them away.

-This week I am eating a selection of berries, including raspberry, blueberry and strawberries (all high in Vitamin C and anti-oxidants) with yoghurt (good for the intenstinal tract and a yummy way to get your calcium) each morning.
+This week I am eating a selection of berries, including raspberry, blueberry and strawberries.
+They’re all high in Vitamin C and anti-oxidants.
+With yoghurt, which is so good for the intestinal tract.
+And a yummy way to get your calcium each morning.
 Sometimes I add a banana too.
+High in potassium.

-- And quit going for fast food.
+And quit going for fast food.
 Fast food is dead food.
 To find out more about dead food click here.

-If you feel at anytime you would like some help with getting your diet back on track and are looking for someone with a balanced approach to assist you on a personal wellnessProgram, just call me for an appointment.
+If you feel at anytime you would like some help with getting your diet back on track.
+And are looking for someone with a balanced approach to assist you on a personal wellness program please call me for an appointment.
 I can help you with a spring cleaning Program that will lift your spirits, tune up your body and lose some of those winter pounds.